Stronghold Crusader: Definitive Edition - A Success or a Failure

 A Treasure Trove of Content

-Stronghold Crusader DE is an absolute content mammoth.
-Beyond the egregious visual and audio uplift, then is what is packed into this definitive edition
+Stronghold Crusader DE is a whopping giant in content.
+Aside from the obvious visual and sound uplift, then there’s what else is packed with this definitive edition

-- New AI Lords and Units: Four new AI lords, each with unique castle designs and tactics, are introduced, alongside eight new Bedouin units.
-These units, trained through a new Bedouin village, offer fresh political avenues, with notables like the protean Heavy Camel (featuring both ruckus and ranged bushwhackers) and the inestimable Healer, perfect for conserving precious units.
+- New AI Lords and Units: Four new AI lords with different castle designs and tactics, eight new Bedouin units.
+These troops, raised from a new Bedouin village, add fresh political paths: all-action notables such as the multi-tasking Heavy Camel (boasting both ruckus and ranged bushwhackers) and priceless Healer ideal for mending your fragile units.

-- Map Editor: Produce your own custom charts, now over four times the size of the original game's charts.
+- Map Editor: Create your own custom maps, up to 4 times the size of the original ones.

 The Co-op Revolution